alekssan8183269-lang/bionic-fog-harvesting/README.md

   When fog or rain hits the panel, the water will instantly dissolve the cured glue, turning the harvested drinking water into a caustic, poisonous alkaline solution.
 Drinking this water will cause severe chemical burns to the mouth, esophagus, and stomach.
   For durable hydrophilic binding, ONLY use 100% Food-Grade / Aquarium-safe silicone or food-safe epoxy.

+## 🤝 Join the Sandbox (How to Contribute)

+This is an open-source humanitarian project.
+Since this was engineered from a computational/structural perspective without a physical lab, your real-world feedback is what keeps this project alive.

+We are actively looking for:
+* **Makers with 3D Printers:** Print the panel in **PETG/ABS**, apply the thermal wax coating, and share your print configuration/photos in the [Issues](https://github.com) tab.
+* **Material Scientists:** Help us test and refine food-safe hydrophilic/hydrophobic boundary layers and alternative eco-binders.
+* **Field Volunteers:** If you are working in arid regions (e.g., Atacama, Namib, parts of Sub-Saharan Africa), run the 5-minute spray bottle test and send us your water yield data!

+Let's turn code into clean water together.

 ## 📄 License
 This project is open-source and available under the MIT License.
 Feel free to use it for humanitarian, educational, or research purposes.
 Created in 2026.